zacanger/niddesa/book/00-introduction.md

 too much of a god-like air; Christians capitalize pronouns when referring to their god, but the Buddha was not a god, he was a human teacher.
-Capitalization of the word _dhamma_ is more or less at my discretion — this is always difficult since _dhamma_ could refer to a method, a fact, anything that exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.
+Capitalization of the word _dhamma_ is more or less at my discretion — this is always difficult since _dhamma_ could refer to a method, the Method, a fact, anything that exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

 The Niddesa uses the same lists of synonyms and similes to explain similar or identical phrases and passages, sometimes several times within the same chapter.